 - 1. After inspection by the inspector of implements, all implements (both legal and illegal) are to be stored in a designated area before, during, and after the event.
 Identify this area. - 2.
 Make sure the general area is adequately marked with fencing, flags, roping, etc. to separate participants and non-participants at the event with safety the primary goal. - 3.
 Are adjacent areas protected from stray implements, i.e. the adjacent area not in use during the event or far enough away so as not to be a concern?
 Is the field event venue far enough from the running track to ensure the safety of all participants? - 4.
 Are officials trained in and enforce safe practices for warm-ups and competition? - 5.
 Has media been given adequate instruction in safe practices? - 6.
 Does the venue have adequate equipment (measuring tapes, lasers, markers, brooms, towels, etc.)? - 7.
-Know the record distance put a marker by the side of the sector if possible.
+The meet record should be printed on the field event sheets put a marker by the side of the sector if possible (3-2-4c).
 If a put is close to that mark, make sure that the mark (flag) is not moved until (a) the measurement is read and (b) if believed to be a record, the field referee or head field event-judge is called to confirm the mark and reading.
-(Rule 6-8-10 & 11; Rule 9)
+(Rule 10)

 - 1. Check to see if any danger or interference is possible from adjoining events. - 2.
 Anytime another venue is adjacent to the shot put venue, make sure that all present in both areas are always facing the shot-put ring in case there are errant puts of the shot. - 3.
 Could exiting athletes in your event obstruct other events?
-Could athletes going to other events interfere with your event
+Could athletes going to other events interfere with your event?